pagkly/Zed/Investopedia3/Target Markets What Everyone Should Know.md

 Target Markets: What Everyone Should Know
 ## What Is a Target Market?

 A target market refers to a group of potential customers to whom a company wants to sell its products and services.
-This group also includes specific customers to whom a company directs its [marketing efforts](https://www.investopedia.com/terms/m/market-orientation.asp).
+This group also includes specific customers to whom a company directs its [[marketing efforts]](https://www.investopedia.com/terms/m/market-orientation.asp).
 A target market is one part of the total market for a good or service.

-Consumers who make up a target market share similar characteristics including buying geography, [buying power](https://www.investopedia.com/terms/b/buyingpower.asp), demographics, and incomes.
+Consumers who make up a target market share similar characteristics including buying geography, [[buying power]](https://www.investopedia.com/terms/b/buyingpower.asp), demographics, and incomes.

 Identifying the target market is an essential step for any company in the development of a marketing plan.
 Not knowing who the target market is could cost a lot of money and time for a company.